DFanso/grok-test/url-shortener/README.md

 go run main.go
 ```

-The server will start on port 8080 by default.
+The server will start on the address specified in `config.json` (default is `localhost:8080`).
 You should see a message indicating that the server is running.

 ## Using the URL Shortener